SlugCam/SCmesh/README.md

 SCmesh is a daemon that implements mesh networking over a serial based wireless module (such as the WiFly).
 It is used to support an ad hoc networking mode in the SlugCam system.

+## Misc Notes

+A cost of 0 is equal to a cost of 1 to the network.

 ## WiFly Configuration

 These steps should get the WiFly (in particular the RN-171) ready to run this software.
 Note that a tool to send commands to multiple serial interfaces can be useful.
 One trick that can be used is tmux with connections open in all the panes of a window. `:setw synchronize-panes` will then send input to all panes.